bansicloud/fix-the-internet/README.md

 * a not for profit web
 * split browsers between static content and applications

-## What's working
+## Where are we at?
-Things the internet gives us (though used improperly these can carry problems)
+Things the current internet provides...
+* choice
 * convenience
 * entertainment
+* socializing

+Issues with current design...
+* contention/strife
+* depression
+* lack of focus/concentration/attention span
+* loneliness
+* loss of privacy
+* manipulation
-* choice
+* shallow thinking

 ## Categories
 Major solution categories